 • Next, Google My Maps will prompt you for a marker title.
 Let’s select original-location, and click Finish.

 • Troubleshooting: the Mapquest API should work pretty well on this data set, but it does occasionally produce errors that become obvious in the map visualization.
 If this happens to you with your own data, a quick way to manually fix the latitude and longitude coordinates is to use regular Google Maps.
-When you search for a physical address in Google Maps, the lat-lon pair appears in the URL of the resulting map after the @ sign: Screen Shot 2015-02-17 at 7.16.23 PMWhen you retrieve the (likely) correct lat-lon pair from Google Maps, you can return to your Google spreadsheet and make the corrections manually.
+When you search for a physical address in Google Maps, the lat-lon pair appears in the URL of the resulting map after the @ sign: Coordinates in G Maps URL When you retrieve the (likely) correct lat-lon pair from Google Maps, you can return to your Google spreadsheet and make the corrections manually.

 • Google My Maps gives you nine base maps to experiment with.
 Click on the downward arrow to the left of Base maps and choose one that suits you.